nuttycream/deeznuts/content/posts/my-academic-magnum-opus.md

 int sensor_mode;
 ```

-### Reading from Sensors

 Reading from sensor data is multithreaded, and will continue while the main
 thread (where all the logic and mode handling is).
-Reading from sensors is
+Reading from them is pretty
-pretty trivial, and making it multi-threaded is not that hard if I may say so
+trivial, and making it multi-threaded is not that hard if I may say so myself.
-myself.

 ```c
 // 0 - no